PlayStation CEO spoke to the EU about Activision

 We return with a new episode about Microsoft’s eternal battle to acquire Activision Blizzard and have sagas like Call of Duty, World of Warcraft, Overwatch and Candy Crush in their possession.
-Microsoft’s purchase agreement is going to be one year old and after seeing yesterday the drama that broke out between the FTC, Microsoft and the EU, we are back to add one more character to this trio.
+The Microsoft purchase agreement is going to be one year old and after seeing yesterday the drama that took place between the FTC, Microsoft and the EU, we return to add one more character to this trio.
 Now it is the turn of the PlayStation bosswho had an appointment with the antitrust chief of the EU to negotiate the agreement on Microsoft and Activision Blizzard.

 When Microsoft announced its acquisition of Activision Blizzard in January 2022 for $68.7 billion, we were all taken by surprise.
 We have never seen such a large number to acquire game studios and in fact, it is considered the most expensive purchase agreement for Microsoft.
 But really everything makes sense when we know that it takes some of the most important studios in the world.
 We have Activision with the Call of Duty franchise that sells millions of copies each time, Blizzard with Diablo, WoW or Overwatch and what to say about King Entertainment, the creators of the famous Candy Crush.
 Looking at this repertoire, the US and EU regulators agreed on something, Microsoft would dominate the video game industry if it completes the purchase.